 In fact, a short is often playing a temporary decrease to your advantage.
 In short positions you sell now and buy later.
-This can be used with or without margin, but newbie investors should be very careful playing in unknown waters with money that is not theirs.
+This can be used with or without margin, but newbie investors should be very careful playing in unknown waters with money that does not belong to them.

-What duration short position in crypto usually has?
+What duration a short position in crypto usually has

 If you are typically a long-term trader (positions over a year), then you should keep in mind that there will be very different tax consequences for short trading, and you’ll need to make sure your income records are up to date and that you are withholding enough money to cover your debt to your local tax authority.
 If you make money from a sale, and then you lose it again, keep in mind that you still owe taxes on the first big win.